ferocioustoast/AZON-AHK-Bot/README.md

 # AZON_AHK_Bot
 WARNING: This is for Educational purposes only, according to https://giveaway.amazon.com/rules If your entry is incomplete or if you use robotic, automatic, programmed or similar entry methods, your entry will be disqualified.

-Bot is broke due to amazon changing the thing we used to check if we lost
+<b>Bot is basically broke due to amazon changing the lost screen and removing the grey strip we looked for.</b>

 Learning some Auto Hot Key by making an amazon giveaway bot